Strivin0311/llms-learning/models/domain-specific/code.md

 # Code LLMs
-*Here's some resources about Code LLMs, which are LLMs specific for code tasks*
+*Here're some resources about Code LLMs, which are LLMs specific for code tasks*

 #### AlphaCode 2 Technical Report [`UNREAD`]